braze-inc/braze-docs/_docs/_developer_guide/platform_wide/sdk_authentication.md

 #### What happens to users who are still on older versions of my app? {#faq-sdk-backward-compatibility}

-When you begin to enforce this feature, requests made by older app versions will be rejected by Braze and retried by the SDKs.
+When you begin to enforce this feature, requests made by older app versions will be rejected by Braze and retried by the SDK.
 Once users upgrade their app to a supported version, those enqueued requests will begin to be accepted again.

 If possible, you should push users to upgrade as you would for any other mandatory upgrade.
 Alternatively, you can keep the feature ["optional"][6] until you see that an acceptable percentage of users have upgraded.